COVID-19 Emergency Measures Special Instructions

 Please lock the door when you leave the Suite, the front, back and patio sliding doors.

-If the doors were open when you arrived, you will find the keys hanging on a peg on the brick wall by the North door.
-We also maintain a set of keys.
+The doors have keypad access.
+The access code will be sent to you in your welcome message.
 We will respect your privacy but do retain our right to enter the suite should that need arise.
 If this does arise, we will make every attempt to contact you before entering.
 The door between the Suite and the main house will remain locked by us unless we require access.

 Safety & Fire Alarm